smn/48hrs/README.rst

 * top part with incoming messages (scrolled down & newest automatically appended at the bottom)
 * bottom part a text input field for message submission
+* Needs to allow for a listing of groups
+* Needs to allow for the creation & deletion of groups

 The experience to be as realtime as possible and have two options: